ssong26/DeepModulus/README.md

 ## Contributing

-Siyuan Song, Hanxun Jin developed this code in 2013.
+Siyuan Song, Hanxun Jin developed this code in 2023.
+The website is currently maintained and updated by Siyuan Song.

 Please cite:
 Siyuan Song, Hanxun Jin.
 Identifying Constitutive Parameters for Complex Hyperelastic Solids using Physics-Informed Neural Networks.
 2023